virto-network/website/docs/whitepaper.md

 shown below.
 In each period, the total staking capital decides the chance for the individual to get the land token, usually higher staking capitals, higher chance until reaches a certain threshold, the winning chance no longer increases.
-The mechanism tried to increase fairness by preventing early birds and whales’ absolute advantage and monopoly governance.
+The mechanism tries to increase fairness by preventing early birds and whales’ absolute advantage and monopoly governance.

  ![econ_1](token_econ_1.png)